 The Albertina has an exhibition on Monet and Picasso that my family and I wanted to check out.
 In order to see the exhibitions we must walk through a beautiful pink colored hall with white windows and doors being touched by natural light.
-I was captured by the ”prettiness” of the sight so took a picture and posted it on my Instagram.
+I was captured by the ”prettiness” of the sight so I took a picture.

-I attended a brunch I co-organized with Women of Vienna and had a great time meeting up with new and old members of the online community.
+I attended a brunch with friends and had a great time meeting up with new and old members of the online community.

 We had Sunday brunch at Cafe Little Britain, an adorably cute British-themed Cafe with tasty meals and desserts at affordable prices.

 Featured here is the breakfast I got: The Full English breakfast with toast, orange juice and mint-lemon-lemonade on the side.
 Yummy!

 My husband and I went to Türkenschanzpark and I must say, this was a great park I enjoyed walking through.
 There are monuments, gardens, exotic trees and water fountains, and a lot of space for picnics and parties.